 Multiple Measuring Ranges

 Laser displacement sensors are available in various measuring ranges from 2–1000 mm that covers a large number of applications across many different industries.
-This means that some of these sensors can be used to measure from a large distance to the target using a very small light spot.
-These special sensors enable non-contact displacement measurements in difficult and dangerous surfaces such as hot metals.
+This means that some of these sensors can be used to measure from a large distance to the target with high measuring resolution.
+These special sensors enable non-contact measurement of displacement and position in difficult and dangerous surfaces such as measuring the thickness and profile of hot metals.

-A production process involves high-speed measurement of various physical parameters to ensure that a high-quality product is manufactured.
+The industrial manufacturing process prefers the integration of sensors that can provide a high-speed measurement, such as for applications in production line.
 A laser distance sensor enables smooth and non-contact measurements to comply with regulations, conditions, standards and parameters associated with the product.
 Therefore, different configurations of laser sensors are available for the measurement of various parameters such as thickness, gap, height, position and distance.

-A profile sensor based on laser triangulation principle is suitable for measuring the thickness of even very fine strips and sheets made of metals, plastics, wood and many other materials.
+A laser line profile sensor based on the laser triangulation principle is suitable for measuring the thickness of even very fine strips and sheets made of metals, plastics, wood and many other materials.

 The gap measurement is best performed with a point laser sensor or a laser scanner.
 Depending on the inspection situation, a single scanner applied on a robot arm can measure different gaps in a static or dynamic mode.
 The laser gap measurement is performed in various applications such as automobile interiors, bearings, and many glass materials.